Baron Blackford

 Baron Blackford, of Compton Pauncefoot in the County of Somerset, was a title in the Peerage of the United Kingdom.
 It was created in 1935 for the politician, public servant and magistrate Sir William Mason, 1st Baronet.
 He had already been created a Baronet, of Compton Pauncefoot in the County Somerset, in the Baronetage of the United Kingdom in 1918.
-He was succeeded by his son, the second Baron.
+His son, the second Baron, succeeded him.
 He was a businessman and Conservative politician.
 The titles became extinct in 1988 on the early death of his grandson, the fourth Baron.